AliaksandrTsimokhau/aws-mentoring/materials/01_aws_cloud_overview/Readme.md

 And of course, do not forget cleaning up all the unnecessary resources after completing the lab.

-# Module goals
+# Your goals

 - Know about AWS Fundamentals Course

-- Be familiar with The Five Pillars of AWS
+- Be familiar with "The Five Pillars of AWS"

-- Understand Shared Responsibility Model
+- Understand "Shared Responsibility Model"

 - Get brief familiarity with AWS provided services and domains